scoobybejesus/cryptools/examples/examples.md

 ##### Now the program has ended, and you should have reports in the directory you provided.

 The reports should match those in the `examples/resources` directory.
+(Actually, new reports have been created, but you can match the existing reports by title.)

 ## Skipping the wizard